oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 1: Class Imbalanced Data

 This chapter discusses some of the standard techniques that practitioners consider when it comes to imbalanced binary classification problems.
+The following topics are covered:

 ## Chapter 2: Multiclass Classification